enghwa/aws-lambda-zombie-workshop/README.md

 * In this workshop we deploy the API to a stage called "ZombieWorkshopStage".
 In your real world scenario, you'll likely create stages such as "production" or "development" which align to the actual stages of your API development process.

+* if CORS is not working, do a hard reload on your browswer, and remove all cache. (eg: Chrome Debug -> Application -> Clear Storage)

 **LAB 1 COMPLETE**

 Head back to the survivor chat app and as you type, POST requests are being made to the Talkers API resource which is updating a DynamoDB table continuously with timestamps along with who is typing.
 Continuous polling (GET Requests) on that table (via API Gateway GET Requests to the /talkers resource) also occurs to determine which survivors are typing, which updates the "Users Typing" field in the web app.